SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 -a---   13 11 Nov 13:57  requirements-test-tokenizer-random.txt
 ```

-As we can see, there's a file especially for our script!
+As we can see, there's a file with deps for our script!
-To install dependencies from it, run
+To install dependencies from it, run this command:

 ```sh
 python -m pip install -r llama.cpp/requirements/requirements-convert_hf_to_gguf.txt
 ```

+If `pip` failed during build, make sure you have working C/C++ toolchain in your `PATH`.

+> If you're using MSYS, don't.
+Go back to Windows, install Python via winget and repeat the setup.
+> As far as i've tested it, Python deps don't detect the platform correctly on MSYS and try to use wrong build stuff.
+> I've warned you at the beginning about it.
+{.windows-bg}